Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Results and discussion

 \subsection{Physical underpinnings of the \Lcii-SFR relation}

-It is well-known that both at low and high redshifts, the star formation rate of galaxies is strongly correlated with their molecular gas content (as traced by CO) \citep[e.g.][]{kennicutt98,daddi10a,genzel10,narayanan12a}.
-This ${\rm SFR}-{\rm H_2}$ dependency is directly incorporated into the SPH simulations (see Section \ref{sph}), and it is therefore natural to ask whether the integrated ${\rm \cii-SFR}$ relation examined in Section \ref{subsection:integrated-CII-SFR-relation} might simply be a case of galaxies with higher star formation rates having larger (molecular) gas masses with higher associated \cii luminosities.
-To investigate this, we show in Fig.\,\ref{m_cii} \cii luminosity vs.\ gas mass for the full ISM in our simulated galaxies and for their gas phases separately.
+The SFRs of galaxies at both low and high redshifts is observed to strongly correlate with their molecular gas content (typically traced by CO or dust emission) \citep[e.g.][]{kennicutt98,daddi10a,genzel10,narayanan12a}.
+This ${\rm SFR}-{\rm H_2}$ dependency is incorporated into our SPH simulations (see Section \ref{sph}), and it is therefore natural to ask whether the integrated ${\rm \cii-SFR}$ relation examined in Section \ref{subsection:integrated-CII-SFR-relation} might simply be a case of galaxies with higher SFRs having larger (molecular) gas masses with higher associated \cii luminosities.
+To investigate this, we show in Fig.\,\ref{m_cii} \cii luminosity vs.\ gas mass for the full ISM in our simulated galaxies and for the individual gas phases separately.

-For the molecular gas we see a strong luminosity$-$mass scaling (red curve), which would explain the strong $L_{\rm [C\textsc{ii}]}-{\rm SFR}$ relation for this phase and, at least in part, the $L_{\rm [C\textsc{ii}]}-{\rm SFR}$ relation for the full ISM.
-Clearly, the atomic PDR gas and the ionized gas do not exhibit a similar luminosity$-$mass scaling.
-Since, on average, significantly more mass resides in each of these two phases than in the molecular phase, this has the effect of weakening the $L_{\rm [C\textsc{ii}]}-{\rm SFR}$ relation for the full ISM.
+For the molecular gas phase we see a significant luminosity$-$mass scaling (red curve), which would explain the strong $L_{\rm [C\textsc{ii}]}-{\rm SFR}$ relation for this phase and, at least in part, the $L_{\rm [C\textsc{ii}]}-{\rm SFR}$ relation for the full ISM.
+The PDR gas and the ionized gas do not exhibit similar luminosity$-$mass scaling relations.
+Since, on average, significantly more mass resides in each of these two phases than in the molecular phase, this has the effect of weakening the correlation between $L_{\rm [C\textsc{ii}]}$ and SFR when considering the full ISM.